Slack Candidate Channels

 What Gets Posted

-The pinned summary includes the candidate’s name, the job they applied for, their current stage, and a direct link to their application in Kit.
-This gives anyone joining the channel immediate context.
+When the channel is first created, Kit pins a summary with the candidate’s name, the job they applied for, their current stage, and a direct link to their application.

 Using @KitBot